harveyff/slate/source/index.html.md

 ### 响应数据

-Parameter | Description
+Parameter | Type |Description
 --------- | -----------
+ID |String |The ID of the kitten to retrieve
+ID |String |The ID of the kitten to retrieve
+ID |String |The ID of the kitten to retrieve
+ID |String |The ID of the kitten to retrieve
-ID | The ID of the kitten to retrieve
+ID |String |The ID of the kitten to retrieve
-ID | The ID of the kitten to retrieve
+ID |String |The ID of the kitten to retrieve
-ID | The ID of the kitten to retrieve
+ID |String |The ID of the kitten to retrieve
-ID | The ID of the kitten to retrieve
+ID |String |The ID of the kitten to retrieve
-ID | The ID of the kitten to retrieve
+ID |String |The ID of the kitten to retrieve
-ID | The ID of the kitten to retrieve
+ID |String |The ID of the kitten to retrieve
-ID | The ID of the kitten to retrieve
+ID |String |The ID of the kitten to retrieve
-ID | The ID of the kitten to retrieve
+ID |String |The ID of the kitten to retrieve
-ID | The ID of the kitten to retrieve
+ID |String |The ID of the kitten to retrieve
-ID | The ID of the kitten to retrieve
+ID |String |The ID of the kitten to retrieve
-ID | The ID of the kitten to retrieve
+ID |String |The ID of the kitten to retrieve

 ## Delete a Specific Kitten